shaunwbell/EcoFOCI_FieldOps_Documentation/DataProcessingDocumentation/DataDistribution/InternalDataDistribtuion.md

 **POINTS to WATCH for in datasets.xml**

 1. MissingValue = 1e35 (often for FOCI - this is a value chosen to make math impossibly large and to remove invalid data, but it also is a standin for missing data) - alternatively `_FillValue` should\could be set to 1e35.
-Play and test your dataset for this to make sure missing values are properly being addressed
+Play and test your dataset for this to make sure missing values are properly being addressed.
+Occasionally a -9999 exists instead of a 1e35 (there is not a consistent distinction between the two).
+In these cases missing should be -9999 and fill should be 1e35 (or internally defined if possible)